ramaraokotu/NewsBuzz/README.md

 # NewsBuzz App 📱
 The NewsBuzz app is designed using Jetpack Compose and adheres to Clean Architecture principles, specifically the MVVM pattern.
 It leverages Paging for efficient data loading, Retrofit for seamless network operations, and Dagger Hilt for dependency injection, ensuring optimal performance and a modern development experience.
 The app's modular structure enhances maintainability and scalability.

-## Features Implemented

-- Display news in a list
-- Display news details in webview

 ## Major Highlights

 - **Jetpack Compose:** Utilizes modern UI design.